lortza/lortza.github.io/_posts/2024-10-27-sinatra-from-scratch-pt2.md

 </ul>
 ```

 Restart your server and go to [http://localhost:4567/playlists/2](http://localhost:4567/playlists/2) and you'll see our glorious show page for playlist "One to Five".
-And since none of us cares to memorize id numbers for random internet pages, next, we'll link to this show page from the playlists index page.
+And since none of us cares to memorize `id` numbers for random internet pages, next, we'll link to this show page from the playlists index page.

-## Links
+## Linking from the index to the show page
 In the `views/playlists/index.erb` file, replace this:
 ```html
 <li><%= playlist.display_name %></li>